-The Board hereby adopts this regulation as its policy establishing and making public its own method of disclosing financial interests of Board members, candidates and specified administrators, in accordance with law.
-Financial interest statements (also known as personal financial disclosure statements) as described below will be filed with the Missouri Ethics Commission (MEC) and the Board on or before May 1st for the preceding calendar year, unless the person filing is a Board candidate.
+Board members, candidates and specified administrators will file financial interest statements, in accordance with law.
+Long form financial interest statements (also known as personal financial disclosure statements) will be filed with the Missouri Ethics Commission (MEC) and the Board on or before May 1st for the preceding calendar year, unless the person filing is a Board candidate.
 Candidates must file their reports within 14 days after the last day to file for office.
 The reports will be made available for public inspection and copying during normal business hours.
 If a candidate fails to timely submit their report, they are disqualified from the election and removed from the ballot.
 The District will contact the County Clerk regarding the candidate's removal from the ballot.